 The photobook reveals the complex and, at times, intense atmosphere of London’s best known entertainment district.
 Figures appear in front of neon signs.
-Lights flicker in steamed up windows.
+Lights flicker in steamed up glass.
 Faces peer through open windows.

 As a London-based image-maker, Jackson focuses on life within cities, expressed through a rich visual language of colour and abstraction.
 The shots are almost painterly, reminiscent of Saul Leiter’s (1923-2013) New York works.

 Sleepless in Soho combines text and visuals, and is accompanied by a poem by Sarah Tucker: “Guided on by the flickering of neon lights / I know well the hours filled with sleepers dreams / I search them peacefully as I journey through the nights.”

 Sleepless in Soho is available to pre-order.
 Release date: 22 October.
 Find out more here.